nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Sales orders and accounts

 This is a user guide aimed at helping all users of SalesNote; both new and experienced.
-The table of contents below lists all the available commands, and the link will bring you to a quick overview for more information on the given command.
+The table of contents below lists all the available commands, and each link will bring you to a quick overview for more information on the given command.
 Newer users hoping to quickly get started can refer to the "quick start", in the first section of the user guide below.